Tim Dorsey: Biography

+Dorsey lived in Tampa with his wife and two daughters and was a Tampa Bay Rays fan.
+He also still considered himself a Boston Red Sox fan, cultivated while attending high school in New Hampshire as a teen.

+Dorsey died in Islamorada, Florida, on November 26, 2023, at the age of 62.

 Serge Storms

 Most of Dorsey's novels feature Serge A. Storms as the primary character.
 The character has several coexisting mental illnesses that render him obsessive, psychopathic, schizophrenic, and frequently homicidal, but Storms serves as the anti-hero in Dorsey's works due to his strong sense of moral absolutism and justice.
 Serge is intelligent, and frequently devises wildly inventive ways of condemning villains (or at least who he perceives as such) to death.
 His co-pilot in the majority of his adventures is Coleman, whose personality is the exact opposite of Serge.
 Whereas Serge is a high-strung straight-edged coffee addict, Coleman is an alcoholic drug user who goes to extreme lengths to maintain his buzz.